FiddlyDigital/fiddlydigital.github.io/_posts/2018-05-14-SVG-Grid-Guide-Generation.markdown

 In any normal story, that would be the end.
 A good tool was made, knowledge was discovered and used; gold stars and whisky all round...

 However this tool looks *BASIC*.
-It was supposed to help me get better at design; it's ironic that it looks so terible and unfinished.
+It was supposed to help me get better at design; it's ironic that it looks so terrible and unfinished.

 Then it occurred to me:
 > Why not use it's output as the basis of a better-looking V2?